-In this project, the first proof-of-principle experiments on the redox-switchable selective adsorption and desorption of proteins (WP 1, WUR) and a feasibility study based on literature data on the carbon monoxide (CO) and ethylene (WP 2, TUD) gas phase separations from mixtures will be set up.
+In this project, the first proof-of-principle experiments on the redox-switchable selective adsorption and desorption of proteins (WP 1, WUR) will be set up, as well as a feasibility study based on literature data on the carbon monoxide (CO) and ethylene (WP 2, TUD) gas phase separations from mixtures.

 In these systems, molecular recognition or designed affinity is responsible for the selective adsorption of the target molecules to a carrier, and a change of electric potential is used to switch from adsorption to desorption.
-The proposed experiments and literature study will enable setting up a large project (collaboration ISPT, TUD, WUR, UT) on Electrically Switchable Adsorption (ELSA) membranes in industrial separation processes.
+The proposed experiments and literature study will enable setting up a large project (a collaboration between ISPT, TU Delft, Wageningen University and University Twente) on Electrically Switchable Adsorption (ELSA) membranes in industrial separation processes.

 The advantage of using ELSA membranes is that they can be driven directly by renewable energy sources such wind and solar energy.
 Moreover, this simple technique does not rely on chemicals and therefore, it can be employed in clean-labeled (food) products.